Aardvark-team/Aardvark/README.md

 This site will give basic info on how to use the language: [Click Here](https://aardvark-docs.replit.app/).

 # AdkCode
-You can try AdkCode here: `https://adkcode.replit.app/`
+You can try AdkCode [here](https://adkcode.replit.app/).

-NOTE: filesystem access will be denied and certian abilities restricted within this enviroment.
+##### NOTE: filesystem access will be denied and certian abilities restricted within this enviroment.

 # VSCode extension
 Clone [the extension repository](https://github.com/Aardvark-team/Aardvark-vscode-extension) and then add that to your `~/.vscode/extensions/` folder (UNIX) or `%USERPROFILE%\.vscode\extensions` (Windows).